dbierer/php-class-notes/php-iii-jun-2024.md

 echo 'Memory : ' . memory_get_peak_usage() / 1024 / 1024;
 echo PHP_EOL;
 ```

-* Q: What is the term when using a PHP anonymous class as a callback?
-* A: TBD

 * Q: Do you have a working STDIN example?
 * A: Note that `STDIN` example in the course slides works for CLI, but not web-based.